 Brighten your day with the amazing sunflower

 North Dakota isn’t a stranger to brightly colored crops that reach the peak of the growing season in mid-summer.
-If you are on the road at that time and into the fall, take time to take a look around.
+If you are on the road at that time and into the fall, take time to look around.

 Nothing, however, compares to the amazing sunflower.

 Where do you find them?
 Pretty much everywhere, but not in the same place each year.
 Growers rotate crops as a way to manage and maintain soil health and fertility.
 What is a wheat field this year, may be a sunflower field next year.
-Click here for our weekly sunflower update in August and September.

 But let’s get back to sunflowers.
 North Dakota Tourism often receives calls from soon-to-be fiances wanting to know where to find sunflower fields as a location to pop the question.
 The best time to do so varies, as their peak colors depend on planting and weather, but usually late July to early and mid-August.
 Most landowners don’t mind visitors stopping to look at the fields as long as they are respectful and don’t enter or drive into the fields.

 It’s here that sunflower seeds originated, and it's also the ingredient for other delicacies like the North Dakota sunflower pie.
 North Dakota leads the nation in sunflower production and its uses include bird feed, confectionery seeds, sun butter and sunflower oil.

 - North Dakota is one of the top producers of sunflowers in the country.